Firasimq/Usecase-8-Project-5/README.md

 - We used the K-means elbow method to determine the optimal number of clusters.
 The analysis indicated that the best value for k was 3, as it provided a clear distinction in cluster performance and minimized within-cluster variance.

 # Performance Metric Visuals
-- we Used Elbow method to determine the best value of the number of clusters in K-means and found out that it was 3.
+- we Used silhouette score to determine which model to use between k-means and DBSCAN, k-means had 0.52, and DBSCAN had 0.42.

 # Best Model Determination